speexy/biopunk.kitchen/content/index.md

       url: 'http://eepurl.com/dJvaA6'
     text: >-
-      From years of experiences in facilitating our community to face urgent issues of the time, concerning them, we realized it is needed something new.
+      From years of experiences in facilitating our community to face urgent issues of the time, concerning it, we realized it is needed something new.
       Is it climate change, the loss of biodiversity, chances and risks of new technologies & digitization, health & food or equality, the understanding of living systems and their interaction with our surroundings became more and more important.

       Hence, our answer was to design a place that offers an interactive